clux/facemaulers/waterdeep/irae-attack.md

 resistance: cold,fire,lightning
 immunity: non-magical weap commoners
 TENTACLE REDUCES MAX HP
+NB: Insanity Gaze (just nullifies them) or Beguiling Gaze (stuns).

 mages have like 3 rounds before demogorgon wades through all guards to target them directly

+### Ways to save it
+Don't be a dick: throw in a Feeblemind/Fear against party or a tentacle against champions if they are in serious trouble (near death or too charmed)
+Felgolos will arrive near the end (deus ex machina).
+DC21 DEX SAVE VS FIRE.
+Champions can tank some tentacles?

 ## Mages Tactics
 Diana: